Dhritionly/Unicorn-Dataset_Analyisis/README.md

+How to open this ?

+Click on the " .ipymb "  file to open the preview of the work.

 How to run This ?

  To Run This code properly you have to use a python notebook reader like Jypter Notebook